-- travel time to and from meetings and running business errands
+- Travel time to and from consultations and running business errands

-2. Consider the many benefits you bring to your home staging clients.
+2. Consider the benefits you bring to your staging clients.

 Do you believe you provide real value to your clients?
 If you don’t believe this, it will be very difficult to convince them.
 It might help to think about the many benefits you can bring to a client if you do the job well.

 Don’t fall into the trap of feeling embarrassed about your rates.
 Done well, a home staging project should generate anywhere from $10,000 to $50,000 profit for the homeowner.